Leptonita/SPRINT7-REACT/README.md

 EX6 - info popup at web page budget section

+EX7 - budget identification, customer, date and budgets list if any budget exists

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).